agarwalvipin/bulkhead/templates/README.md

-# SDLC AI Templates
+# Bulkhead Templates

-This directory contains blank templates for all 8 phases of the SDLC AI governance process.
+This directory contains blank templates for all 8 phases of the Bulkhead governance process.

 ## Usage